 Adobe Color is a free Adobe tool for building color palettes based on different schemes and combinations.
 Moreover, it offers premade color schemes to play around with, use in your presentation, and even save if you’re an Adobe user.

 In the Illustrator Color Guide, you could generate a 5-color scheme along with its tints and shades based on the one color you select.
 And with preset modes, you could select the type of color scheme you want to create.
-You can save your color palettes to return in future presentations.
+You can save your color palettes to return to them in future presentations.

-Chances are you’re familiar with Microsoft Office products.
+Chances are, you’re familiar with Microsoft Office products.
 Well, did you know that all of the Office softwares have preset color schemes that you can use for your projects?
 In PowerPoint, you can find the color schemes in the Colors menu in the Slide Master view.
 You could select an option or customize your own.